japoorv/racketGraphAlgo/README.md

 # racketGraphAlgo
-A Basic Graph Data Structure along with shortest path algorithm (Djikstra) in Racket
+A Basic Graph Data Structure along with shortest path algorithm (Dijkstra) in Racket

-1) The code is a basic Graph Data Structure along with implementation of Djikstra's Algorithm in Racket.
+1) The code is a basic Graph Data Structure along with implementation of Dijkstra's Algorithm in Racket.
 2) The Graph is represented as
     * List of nodes
             accessible via graph-node <graph_name>